 A TCO will typically expire 90 days after issuance.

 A final or permanent Certificate of Occupancy has no expiration date.
 In order to get a permanent Certificate of Occupancy, a building must comply with all city codes and zoning resolutions.
 Examples include the New York City Administrative and Construction Codes, the New York City Zoning Resolution and the New York City Energy Conservation Code.

 Steps to Getting a CO

 A building must pass a series of inspections of various elements such as the plumbing, electrical and elevator.
-Once final sign off has been received on all inspections, a member of the Department of Buildings will conduct a final walk-through.

 Here is a list of items necessary to receive a permanent Certificate of Occupancy:

 Final Elevator Sign Off

 Final Building Survey